-My name is Lisa Dickson and I am the co-founder and Communications Chair of the Ohio chapter of Foster Care Alumni of America.
+My name is Lisa Dickson and I serve as co-facilitator of the OHIO YAB and Communications Chair of ACTION Ohio.

 Speaking on behalf of former foster children throughout the state, many of whom, like myself, are tax-paying professionals, Ohio’s proposed biennual budget causes us great concern.

 At a time when the needs of foster care youth transitioning to adulthood are being recognized on federal level through the Fostering Connections to Success and Increasing Adoptions Act, Ohio has chosen to cut the TANF-Independent Living Allocation by 100%.
 This important allocation provides $2.5 M/year to connect youth aging out of foster care with life skills training and work supports.

 Approximately 1,000 Ohio teenagers emancipate from the foster care each year.
 Because they have no families to rely upon, these young people are at greater risk of poverty, homelessness, unwed pregnancy and incarceration.

 Foster care youth transitioning to adulthood are not a 'line item.'
 They are children who rely on the state to be their “parent.”
 They are teenagers entering into adulthood during a recession.
 Ohio taxpayers will pay for their needs, whether now or later.